Alek03/RAG-Implementation/README.md

 # Project README

 ## Overview
-This repository contains the code for a **PDF-based Question Answering system**.
-The project implements a **Retrieval-Augmented Generation (RAG)** pipeline that ingests PDF documents, segments them into semantic chunks, embeds those chunks, and answers natural-language questions using a large language model.
+This repository contains the code for a PDF-based Question Answering system.
+The project implements a Retrieval-Augmented Generation (RAG) pipeline that ingests PDF documents, segments them into semantic chunks, embeds those chunks, and answers natural-language questions using a large language model.

 The entire workflow is implemented in **`main.ipynb`**, which is intended to be run top-to-bottom either locally or in Google Colab.